-One of the hands-down best parts of the job is always having so much delicious food to eat.
+One of the best parts of the job is always having delicious food to eat.

 But even with my love of dessert, there’s just no way to consume it all by myself.
 So I try to take full advantage if I’m going out by bringing at least one recipe—and usually two or three—to share.

-On Saturday night, wanting to make something different from the usual party fare of brownies and cookies (and chips and dip – so much yawn), I brought these homemade coconut bounty bars to a house party.
+On Saturday night, wanting to make something different from the usual party fare of brownies, cookies, chips, and dip, I brought these homemade coconut bounty bars to a house party.

 The bars were ridiculously easy to make and carry with me, and the entire batch was demolished pretty quickly… because who doesn’t love chocolate and coconut?!

-You Might Also Like: Keto Cheesecake – Just 5 Ingredients
+You May Also Like: Keto Cheesecake – Just 5 Ingredients

 These homemade bounty bars can be all of the following: